 How can a company avoid unexpected downtime?
 Since the early eighties, electronics have been ever-changing.
 Computers, monitors, and printers have come a long way over the last few decades.
 As the PC footprint is shrinking, monitor sizes are growing and growing.
-However, the need for NEMA rated enclosures, in industrial environments, has not changed.
+However, the need for NEMA rated, industrial computer enclosures, in harsh environments, has not changed.

 What is the secret to ensure uptime?
 It is simple – protect all electronics with a high quality enclosure system.